tshepang/blog/content/computing/ideal static blog generator.rst

 * reStructuredText__ support is mandatory.
   It's the only markup language I like.

-* Landing Page View, ordered by preference:

-  - The latest post should be displayed in its entirety, followed by an Archives View (just Post title and date).
-A subset of Archives (i.e. Recent Posts) is okay too.
-  - It should be an Archives View (or a subset).
-  - It should be an About Page.
+* Landing Page should be an Archives View (Post title and date) or a subset (i.e. Recent Posts).
+I would not mind if the latest Post or the About Page were displayed, so long as they are followed by this Archives View.

 * Categories should be determined by directory into which a file (the raw material for a Post) is placed.
 Specifying this in the metadata